Danish royal family

 The Danish royal family is the dynastic family of the monarch of Denmark.
-While some members of the Danish royal family hold the title of Prince(ss) of Denmark, descendants of Margrethe II additionally bear the title Count(ess) of Monpezat.
+While some members of the Danish royal family hold the title of Prince(ss) of Denmark, descendants of Margrethe II of Denmark additionally bear the title Count(ess) of Monpezat.
 Children of the monarch are accorded the style of His/Her Royal Highness.
 The King and Queen are styled Majesty.

 Through his mother, Margrethe II, King Frederik X and his descendants belong to the House of Glücksburg, which is a branch of the royal House of Oldenburg.
 Margrethe II's children and male-line descendants also belong agnatically to the Laborde de Monpezat family, and were given the concurrent title Count/Countess of Monpezat by royal decree on 30 April 2008.

 The Danish royal family receives remarkably high approval ratings in Denmark, ranging between 82% and 92%.